Sh1kharGupta/easyerror/README.md

 # Easier error handling for Golang

-Golang code can end up looking like the following,
+Golang code can end up looking like the following.

 ```go
 func myFunction() (string, error) {